Inspect multiple imputation model

 Examples

-# Example DAG for which multiple imputation is valid
+# Example DAG for which multiple imputation is valid, because collider

 mdag="matage -> bmi7 mated -> matage mated -> bmi7